affinidi/affinidi-ssi-dart/README.md

 - Mutable and Immutable fields.

 - Mutable and Immutable data.

+The Suite Data Model is the final form of the VC that encapsulates the signed VC, including additional attributes like the disclosures for SD-JWT VC and the JTW Header for JWT VC.
+The Suite Service provides the functions for parsing, serialising, and issuing a VC for a specific format.

 Refer to [these examples](https://github.com/affinidi/affinidi-ssi-dart/tree/main/example/code_snippets/credentials) to learn how to create and verify credentials using different models.